gia-bartlett/Business-Analysis/ch3.md

 - enables appropriate performance measures to be put in place that measure key indicators of the success of the strategy.
 - tells the outside world especially outside stakeholders and market analysts about the organisation and develops the expectations.

-Whatever the approach, external and internal analysis is needed:
+Whatever the approach, external and internal analysis is needed.

+## 3.4 External environment analysis:

-#### External -> What is happeneing out there?
+#### External -> What is happening out there?
 - Most organisations face a complex and changing external environment of increasing unpredictability.
 -> state of national and local economies
 -> product cost (price competition and moving manufacturing to lower cost economies)